Courses

 ADVISE: ENGL 35A

-In this intermediate fiction workshop, students expand their skills writing, reading, and critiquing short stories, as well as share their writing with peers in a workshop setting.
+In this intermediate fiction workshop, students expand their skills writing, reading, and critiquing short stories, as well as develop their skills in peer workshops.

 ADVISE: Readiness for college-level English or ESL 188